-Outside of coffee & Peach, I am big film photography enthusiasts & scan slides for people.
+Outside of coffee & Peach, I am the proud dad to my 2 year old son Ransom.
+I am also a big film photography enthusiasts & scan slides for people.
 I love being able to reconnect people to old memories & stories that may have been forgotten.
 Also, I really enjoy a good card or board game as well as some D&D, because everyone loves a good story.

 My interesting fact is usually coffee-related but something interesting about me is that I’m a huge Studio Ghibli fan.
 If you ever notice the pin on my hat it’s a character from Studio Ghibli that is very dear to me.

 Kara got into coffee after working in fast food for five years and desiring to work in something more meaningful to the community.
 Kara loves working in specialty coffee because she loves tasting different coffees and finding that no two are exactly alike.
 She also loves that it gives her a chance to talk to and build relationships with people coming into the shop.

 Kara is skilled in gymnastics and kickboxing.